linpeilie/mapstruct-plus/docs/en/release/log.md

 description: MapStructPlus release log
 ---

+### 1.4.7

+- Fixed the issue where the generated conversion implementation class conflicted when using the default `Eclipse jdt.core` environment in Vscode;
+- Repackaged `javapoet` to prevent conflicts with other projects.

 ### 1.4.6

 - Modify the `SpringContextUtils` class name to prevent conflicts with other project class names;